BizarreCoders/My-Programming-Facts/README.md

 ### C++
   1. C and a C++ walk into a bar.
-The C spilled his beer all over the C++'s shirt.
+The C spilled his water all over the C++'s shirt.
 Outraged, C++ shouted, "Good god, man!
 Have you no class?